eserie/wax-ml/README.md

 WAX-ML algorithms are implemented in JAX, so they are fast!

-The use of JAX allows for algorithm implementations that can be run in a highly optimized manner on various processing units such as the CPU, GPU, and TPU.
+The use of JAX allows for leveraging hardware accelerators that optimize programs for the CPU, GPU, and TPU.

 WAX-ML does not want to reinvent the wheel by reimplementing every algorithm.
 We want existing machine learning libraries to work well together while trying to leverage their